-In the opening period of 2022, sports executives everywhere have realized that their best bet for revenue success ahead is by thinking differently about the role of athletes as brand representatives.
+In the opening period of 2022, sports executives everywhere have realized that their best bet for revenue success ahead is by thinking differently about the role of athletes – as brand storytellers, representatives, promoters, and social influencers for their league and team.

 Greenfly recently held discussions, using Chatham House Rules, with sports leaders from across the sports ecosystem.
 They represented leagues, teams, agencies and brand partners.
-Our aim: to see what trends resonated across the sports ecosystem.
+We listened to these experts to see what trends resonated across the sports ecosystem.
 We wanted to find out what was top of mind as they formed their marketing and business strategies for the coming year and how athletes fit into those approaches.
+And whether they were leaning into the concept of athletes as storytellers.

 The idea of athletes as brand storytellers is at the core of all of their plans.